BillMux/restful-api-practise/README.md

 # Tails.com Pricing Service

-A hypothetical version of the Tails.com internal pricing service.
+A hypothetical version of an internal pricing service for an online shopping platform.
 This RESTful API should accept requests in the form of an order, containing a list of items and their quantities, and return individual prices and VATs of each item, and the total cost, VAT included.

 #### Tech:
 - JavaScript (Node v11.9.0)